-In approximately 1924, the club purchased the Ackor dairy farm in what is now the Borough of Watchung.
+In 1925, the club purchased the Cooley dairy farm in what is now the Borough of Watchung.
 The farm was nestled along the south-facing ridgeline of the Second Watchung Mountain.
 The site’s undulating topography and stunning panoramic vistas made it uniquely suited to produce a top course.
 The club called upon golf architect Seth Raynor to design the course.
 Raynor completed the routing, but sadly died before the course could be constructed.
-The membership retained Plainfield Country Club professional Marty O’Loughlin to complete the work.
+The membership retained Plainfield Country Club professional Marty O’Loughlin to construct the course.

 O’Loughlin was a natural choice.
-Hydewood (and, earlier, Park Golf Club) had maintained a friendly rivalry with Plainfield Country Club since Hydewood’s inception.
-The two clubs played an annual match against one another dating to 1899 and a reciprocal relationship existed.
-When Donald Ross departed Plainfield Country Club prior to the completion of his major renovation of the course, O’Loughlin supervised the work on the last few holes.
+Hydewood (and, earlier, Park Golf Club) had maintained a friendly rivalry with Plainfield Country Club since the club’s inception.
+The two clubs played an annual match against one another dating to 1899 and an informal reciprocal relationship existed.
+When Donald Ross departed Plainfield Country Club prior to the completion of his major renovation of Plainfield Country Club’s course, O’Loughlin supervised the work on the last few holes.
 Moreover, O’Loughlin was familiar with Raynor’s unique design style as his greatest professional victory came in the 1922 Met Open contested at Lido Golf Club on Long Island, a course designed by Raynor and C.B.
 Macdonald.
-Under O’Loughlin’s guidance, the first 9 holes (more or less today’s back 9) opened on May 7, 1927.
+Under O’Loughlin’s guidance, the first 9 holes (more or less today’s back 9) were constructed shortly after Raynor’s death in 1926 and opened on May 7, 1927.

-Construction on the second 9 holes at what was by then known as Watchung Valley Country Club began in 1929.
-The work was carried out by Percy M. Beckett under the supervision of O’Loughlin.
-Beckett made numerous changes to the original plan and rerouted two holes.
-However, the core of the Raynor routing remained intact and Watchung Valley Golf Club boasts many fine versions of Ranyor’s famous interpretations of classic holes of the British Isles.
+Construction on the second 9 holes at what was by then known as Watchung Valley Country Club began in 1929 and was carried out by Percy M. Beckett under O’Loughlin’s supervision.
+The core of the Raynor routing remained intact and the club boasts many fine versions of Ranyor’s famous interpretations of classic holes of the British Isles.

 Newspapers showered praise on the new course both for its beauty and championship layout.
-One called it “the nearest thing to Baltusrol.”
+One article called it “the nearest thing to Baltusrol.”
 Another called it a course to “rival any layout in the state.”
 One thing was certain.
-From its inception, Watchung Valley Golf Clubhas been viewed as an exceptional course.
+From its inception, critics have viewed Watchung Valley as an exceptional course.

-By 1944, however, Watchung Valley Golf Club had fallen on hard times.
-The Second World War had taken its toll on the club’s membership and Watchung Valley Golf Club , like so many clubs at the time, teetered on the edge of insolvency.
+By 1943, however, the club (the known as Twin Brooks Country Club) had fallen on hard times.
+The Second World War had taken its toll on membership and the club, like so many others at the time, teetered on the edge of insolvency.
 Into the picture stepped David Cronheim, a successful realtor from Newark.
 Cronheim was an avid golfer who immediately saw the potential in the course.
 He purchased the club in 1944 and would be its steward until his death in 1959.

-After his death and under the leadership of his two children - Robert D. Cronheim and Ruth Sampson - Watchung Valley Golf Club continued to grow and prosper.
+After his death and under the leadership of his two children - Robert D. Cronheim and Ruth Sampson – Twin Brooks continued to grow and prosper.
 The course was lengthened, the 8th hole was entirely rebuilt to accommodate a driving range, and the clubhouse was substantially rebuilt.
-In the early 2001, the club hired golf course architect Tom Devane to renovate holes #1, #3, #10.
+In 2001, the club hired golf course architect Tom Devane to renovate holes #1, #3, #10.
 Devane’s work helped improve the playability of several holes where steep grades made the existing greens unsuitable for modern greenspeeds.